 PRP doesn’t usually cause major side effects.
-But because it involves drawing blood, you’ll want to make sure you eat before the procedure.
+But because it involves drawing blood, if your doctor recommends it - you’ll want to make sure you eat before the procedure.
 That will help you avoid feeling lightheaded when you get PRP injections.

 After the shot, you shouldn’t wash the area that was treated for 48 hours.
 You might notice some soreness and bruising in the area that received injections.
 If you feel sharp or intense pain, let your doctor know.

 PRP injections may or may not be covered by your health insurance, so check your plan’s details.
 If you’re getting it for cosmetic reasons -- for example, PRP injections for hair loss -- your insurance probably won’t cover it.
 Treatment can cost $250 to $1,500 a session, and you may need several sessions to see results.

 You can’t get PRP injections if you have: